Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/architectural-patterns.md

 Makes it easy for its business logic,
 To become diffused among the different components.

-That is, for some of the logic to be implemented in the user interface or database,
+That may result in some of the logic to be implemented in the user interface or database, or be duplicated in different components.

-Or be duplicated in different components.
+### Handling Change

 Lacking strict organization in implementation concerns makes the codebase hard to change.